tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: failover.stateboard.renew_interval

     A time interval (in seconds) that specifies how often a failover coordinator writes its state information to etcd.
-    This option also specifies how often an active coordinator reads new commands from etcd.
+    This option also determines the frequency at which an active coordinator reads new commands from etcd.

     | Type: number
     | Default: 2